RAHB-REALTORS-Association/chat2gpt/docs/usage.md

 # 🧑‍💻 Usage

-Your bot is all set and ready for action!
-It's capable of interacting in any chat room, responding when directly mentioned (@botname), or when it receives a direct message, based on the functionality you've programmed.
-Our bot is designed to remember several rounds of a conversation per user session, providing a coherent and continuous interaction.
-This means you can ask a question, receive a response, and continue the conversation by referencing the initial query or its response.
+- **Dynamic Interactions:** Chat²GPT is attentive to its surroundings.
+You can invoke it in chat rooms by directly mentioning it using `@botname`.
+Alternatively, for more private interactions or queries, you can send a direct message to the bot.

+- **Interactive Sessions:** This bot remembers multiple rounds of a conversation per user, creating an illusion of continuous dialogue.
+It can even reference past questions or answers, mimicking a natural conversation flow.

-However, for performance optimization, there are a few limitations in place.
-First, the length of the conversation is limited by a configurable setting; we recommend setting it to 5-10 turns.
-Each session also tracks the time since the last received message, automatically resetting if it exceeds a specified time limit.
-This ensures a seamless and efficient conversation experience with the bot.
+- **Session Management:** To maintain efficient performance, each conversation is limited by a configurable setting, recommended at 5-10 turns.
+Moreover, the bot keeps an eye on the time since the last message, auto-resetting the session if a set time limit is surpassed.
+And if needed, users can manually reset their own session anytime with the `/reset` command.

-Additionally, to ensure we don't overload the system with large messages, we've implemented a mechanism to count the tokens in a message before it's sent for processing.
-If the message is too large, the bot will respond with an error message asking the user to try a shorter message.
+- **Image Generation:** Want to visualize an idea?
+Use the `/image <prompt>` command.
+Based on the given prompt, which can range from a word to a paragraph, the bot leverages OpenAI's DALL·E 2 API to generate a relevant image.

+- **Optimized Performance:** We prioritize a smooth experience.
+Before processing any message, the bot checks its size by counting its tokens.
+If found too lengthy, an error message suggests the user to condense their message.
+This ensures uninterrupted bot interactions without straining the system.

+Remember, Chat²GPT is flexible, suitable for deployment on Google Cloud, FaaS (Function as a Service), or PaaS (Platform as a Service) environments, ensuring it's a perfect fit for all your Google Chat endeavors.